NBA Finals Suns-Bucks: 'LeBron Hasn't Really Done That, Kevin Durant Hasn't Really Done That' Here's What Chris Broussard Said That Has Twitter Freaking Out

 The video can be watched in a Tweet below from the First Thing's First Twitter account with a quote from what Broussard said in the Tweet.

-Twitter is not in agreement with Broussard's assertion about James not winning without a superteam.
+Twitter is not in agreement with Broussard's assertion about LeBron James not winning without a superteam.

 The Bucks are currently up 3-2 in the NBA Finals over the Suns.